roshan-shrestha/clojure-koans/README.md

-# clojure-koans
+#Clojure Koans

 Clojure koans are exercises meant to initiate you to the mysteries of the Clojure language.
-Solutions from 1 to 6 only.
+This repository contains my solutions from 1 to 6 only.